GiuliaDGM/glycan_analysis/README.md

 ### Why UV and not Conda?
 1. **Speed** – UV is significantly faster than Conda for package installation and dependency resolution.
-2. **Lightweight** – Unlike Conda, UV does not require a separate package manager and works efficiently with `pyproject.toml`.
+2. **Lightweight** – Unlike Conda, UV does not require a separate package manager and works efficiently with `pyproject.toml` (file that automatically manages all libraries and dependencies needed).
 3. **Better Dependency Management** – UV offers improved dependency resolution and reproducibility compared to Conda.

 For more details, visit the **[UV Documentation](https://astral.sh/uv/)**.